Update

 echo web: npm start > Procfile

-4. Create a file called config.production.json in the repository’s root and paste the following:
+4. Create a file called config.production.json in the repository’s root with the following configurations:

 "gitlabToken": process.env.GITLAB_TOKEN,